psybers/python-paradigms/README.md

 #### Get file hashes for dupe checking
 Run `boa/hashes.boa` and save the output to `data/txt/hashes.txt`.

 Then run `make gendupes` to keep only the hashes for files with at least one dupe.
+This generates `data/txt/dupes.txt`.

+If you use the `make data` command instead of manually obtaining the outputs, you do not need to do anything else as it will call this target for you.

 #### Get data for RQ1
 Run `boa/rq1-proj-classify.boa` and save the output to `data/txt/rq1.output.txt`.